mvolkmann/blog/src/lit.md

 ## Lit Labs

-Lit Labs is a collection of experimental libraries that add functionality to Lit.
+Lit Labs is a collection of experimental packages that add functionality to Lit.
 The Lit team provides these in order to gather feedback.
-Successful libraries graduate to become officially supported.
+Successful packages graduate to become officially supported.

-Keep these libraries separate from the Lit core enables keeping the core as small as possible.
+Keep these packages separate from the Lit core enables keeping the core as small as possible.
-Each project can choose the additional libraries it wishes to use.
+Each project can choose the additional packages it wishes to use.

-The following subsections describe popular Lit Lab libraries.
+The following subsections describe popular Lit Lab packages.
 Some have already graduated.

+These packages are under development as of February 2024.

+- eleventy-plugin-lit
+- motion
+- observers
+- ssr
+- testing
+- virtualizer

+These packages are near graduation as of February 2024.

+- scoped-registry-mixin

+These packages have graduated.

+- `@lit/context`
+- `@lit/localize`
+- `@lit/react`
+- `@lit/reactive-element`
+- `@lit/task`

 ## Unorganized Content